-COVID-19 Update
+COVID-19

-The World Health Organization determined that COVID-19 no longer fits the definition of a public health emergency and the U.S. government announced that the declaration of a public health emergency associated with COVID-19 expired on May 11, 2023.
-Although COVID-19 has entered an endemic stage, the continuing impacts of COVID-19 remain and are expected to continue to remain as a serious endemic threat for an indefinite future period and COVID-19 (or other future pandemics) may continue to adversely affect the global economic conditions, including possible additional supply chain disruptions, workplace dislocations, economic contraction, and negative pressure on customer budgets and customer sentiment.

-Given the uncertainties surrounding the impacts of COVID-19 on the Company's future financial condition and results of operations, we have and may continue to identify and execute various actions to preserve our liquidity, manage cash flow and strengthen our financial flexibility.
+Although COVID-19 has entered an endemic stage, COVID-19 (or other future pandemics) may continue to adversely affect the global economic conditions, including possible additional supply chain disruptions, workplace dislocations, economic contraction, and negative pressure on customer budgets and customer sentiment.
+When COVID-19 was considered a public health emergency, we took actions to preserve our liquidity, manage cash flow and strengthen our financial flexibility.
 Such actions include, but are not limited to, reducing our discretionary spending, reducing capital expenditures, and implementing restructuring activities (see Note 3, Restructuring Activities, to the Financial Statements for more information).